-In winter of 2020, from 27th November to 21st February I will be doing a project and residency at Basement Arts Project in Leeds.
+In winter of 2021, from 27th November to 21st February I will be doing a project and residency at Basement Arts Project in Leeds.
 This will consist of multimedia, sculptural and installation work using a text already devised that research has been taken from for development.
 In November 2020 there will be an virtual opening where the works that have been completed so far can be viewed in progress.

 In 2020 a Gulliver’s Travels theme park will open one of the old colliery sites (Pithouse West) in Rotherham, it is intended that this will provide jobs, leisure and opportunities for the local population.
 Using the idea of memoryscapes I have developed a text which explores the development of the land (personal and collective memory), Brexit, migration and colonialism.
 These are layers of history in juxtaposition through which we see its contemporary commercial use, its former impoverishment, and the transitionary element of displaced people.

 Some believe that Brexit is just the last throes of empire, but others may see it as a thing that we are headed back towards.
 It is still taught in the curriculum of today, that Britain’s racist attitude abroad has always been forged and cemented by this outnumbering approach to ruling, and as a result many people still see us as naturally superior to our colonized nations.
 Transplanting people from their own countries and placing them in a foreign land, mostly because they were required in menial jobs.
 Certain politicians want to divide the split further between UK and Europe so that we can secure trade deals as freely as we did then, forgetting that being a part of a single trade market is a good thing.
 A return to people trafficking, trading in slaves, poached goods and the black-market.